AhmedMAfana/taghtime/README.md

 ## configure .env file
 Copy the example env file and make the required configuration changes in the .env file

-in **GENERAL CONFIGURATION** we need to set APP_URL to backend url in localhost will be

     cp .env.example .env